Esteban Bullrich

 Esteban José Bullrich (born 26 May 1969, Buenos Aires) is an Argentine politician.
 A member of Republican Proposal (PRO), he served as a National Senator for Buenos Aires Province from 2017 to 2021, and as Minister of Education from 2015 to 2017, during the presidency of Mauricio Macri.
 Prior to that, he served as education minister of the Autonomous City of Buenos Aires, also under Macri, and as a National Deputy from 2005 to 2010.

 He resigned from his seat in the Senate in 2021 due to the worsening of his amyotrophic lateral sclerosis.
 His vacancy was filled by José Torello.
+He is a now an advocate for ALS-related causes, including setting up a foundation to advance the cause of education and research in the area.

 Early life and education

 Bullrich was born and raised in the city of Buenos Aires.
 After completing his bachelor's degree, Bullrich began his graduate studies in the United States at the Kellogg School of Management of Northwestern University in Evanston, Illinois.
 He was just 24 years old when he entered the program.
 At Kellogg he focused on human relations and organizational studies.
 After receiving his MBA Bullrich spent two months teaching mathematics to orphans in Nicaragua through the Padre Fabretto Foundation; he writes on his blog estebanbullrich.com that this experience "left a profound effect on me with regards to how a good education can help a child develop and achieve a more prosperous adult life" [quote translated from Spanish].